okdaodine/rum-feed/readme.md

 ## Want to deploy your own feed?

-Come and take a look at this repository, you can deploy the feed with one click, https://github.com/okdaodine/rum-feed-setup
+Come and take a look at this repository, you can deploy it easily, https://github.com/okdaodine/rum-feed-setup